 Transactions in currencies other than the functional currency of the Company are recorded at exchange rates prevailing on the dates of the transactions.
 At year end, monetary assets and liabilities are translated at the rate in effect on the date of the consolidated statement of financial position.
 Revenues and expenses are translated at the exchange rates approximating those in effect on the date of the transactions.
-Exchange gains and losses arising on transactions are included in the consolidated statement of loss and comprehensive loss.
+Exchange gains and losses arising on transactions are included in the Condensed Interim Consolidated Statements of Loss and Comprehensive Loss.

-Use of estimates
+Use of Estimates